 1994 Squadron Officer School, Maxwell Air Force Base, Ala.

-1996 Master's Degree, Public Administration, Troy State University, Montgomery, Ala.
+1996 Master of Public Administration, Troy State University, Montgomery, Ala.

 2000 Air Command and Staff College, Maxwell AFB, Ala., by correspondence